 Mind and body have always been closely connected.
 It seems intuitive that what would be good for one should be good for the other.
 Exercise, a healthy diet, and a consistent sleep schedule are three prescriptions we’re all familiar with.

 Recently, many in the health community thought they may have found another silver bullet: statins.
 Statins, which you may know by brand names like Crestor, Lipitor, or Zocor, are used to lower LDL cholesterol.
 Statins also have the added effect of reducing inflammation.

-Early optimistic reports speculated that statins might not only improve cardiovascular health but also protect the brain against Alzheimer’s disease.1 The thinking was that two of the same red flags found in Alzheimer’s patients – high LDL cholesterol and inflammation – are treated by statins.
-In fact, people with high levels of LDL are more likely to develop Alzheimer’s.
+Early optimistic reports speculated that statins might not only improve cardiovascular health but also protect the brain against forgetfulness.
+The thinking was that two of the same red flags found in patients with forgetfulness – high LDL cholesterol and inflammation – are treated by statins.
+In fact, people with high levels of LDL are more likely to develop forgetfulness.

 Why Statins Aren’t As Powerful

 Unfortunately, new data shows that those reports may have been too good to be true.
 A number of studies now suggest that statins actually have no positive benefit to cognition in elderly individuals.

 The first, a 2009 investigation by the Cochrane Collaboration, conclusively shows that statins shouldn’t be expected to provide any cognitive benefit.
 Researchers conducting the double-blind controlled study looked at over 26,000 patients at high risk of forgetfulness.
 They found that there was no statistical difference in the incidence of forgetfulness or other cognitive decline between the control group and those who took statins.